 People deserve an education and workforce system that prepares them for quality jobs.

-Likewise, No Dead Ends is an agenda for the more than half of adults who believe they need to gain new skills to prepare for the impacts of artificial intelligence and other seismic changes to the economy.
-Experience tells us that they need access to learning and work experiences that blend in-demand technical know-how with uniquely human skills, but the nation significantly underinvests in career navigation, reskilling, and reemployment assistance programs that make those experiences possible.
+No Dead Ends is also an agenda for the majority of adults, who believe they need to gain new skills to prepare for the impacts of artificial intelligence and other seismic changes to the economy.
+Experience tells us that they need a blend of in-demand technical know-how and uniquely human skills, but neither employers nor the education and workforce systems are investing enough in the career navigation, upskilling, and reemployment assistance that make those experiences possible.

 People deserve an education and workforce system that values their skills.